Porta Caelimontana and Porta Querquetulana: History

 Despite some residual doubts, the hypothesis that places Porta Querquetulana to the east - within the perimeter of the current San Giovanni Hospital, close to the intersection between Via dei Santi Quattro and Via di Santo Stefano Rotondo - and Porta Caelimontana further west - at the beginning of Via San Paolo della Croce, on the route of the former Clivus Scauri - is currently more accredited.

-This turnaround about the real location of the two gates is not due to an argument that's considered no longer valid, but to an incorrect chronological evaluation, according to which the 4th-century wall was thought the oldest one on the hill.
-In fact Porta Querquetulana, as well as Porta Viminalis, Porta Esquilina and Porta Collina, actually dates back to a very ancient period, about two centuries before the construction of the Servian wall: the four original gates can be traced back to the enlargement of Rome by king Servius Tullius, which included in the territory of the city three of the historical "seven hills", the Quirinal, the Viminal, the Esquiline and the Querquetulanus.
+This turnaround about the real location of the two gates is not due to an argument that's considered no longer valid, but to an incorrect chronological evaluation, according to which the fourth-century wall was thought the oldest one on the hill.
+In fact Porta Querquetulana, as well as Porta Viminalis, Porta Esquilina and Porta Collina, actually dates back to a very ancient period, about two centuries before the construction of the Servian wall: the four original gates can be traced back to the enlargement of Rome by king Servius Tullius, which included in the territory of the city three of the historical "seven hills", the Quirinal, the Viminal, the Esquiline and the Querquetulan.
 The first defensive bulwark that connected the gates to each other - that is, the 1,300 m long agger between Porta Collina and Porta Esquilina - also dates back to the same period.

 According to scholars, another hint of the antiquity of these gates, confirming the above hypothesis, is also provided by their name, which derives directly from that of the hill to which they gave access, rather than from some monumental features (temples, altars, etc.) in the area, as one would expect if the gates were subsequent to the incorporation of the area itself into the urban perimeter.
 Therefore, it does not seem plausible that Porta Querquetulana and Porta Caelimontana are contemporary.